tsalkakis-d/behavior-promise/README.md

 		- **Action**: Node is actually an external or internal Javascript function that:
 			-  Checks for a condition or performs a (probably time consuming) operation.
 			-  Returns a Success or a Failure result
-			-  May be called and run as a:
+			-  May be executed as a:
 				- **Promise** object, which succeeds when it is fulfilled and fails when it is rejected
 				- **Callback** function(error,result), which succeeds when it does not return an error and fails otherwise
-				- **Boolean** function, which succeeds when it returns true and fails otherwise
+				- **Boolean** function(), which succeeds when it returns true and fails otherwise
-				- **Plain** function, which succeeds when it finishes without an exception and fails otherwise
+				- **Plain** function(), which succeeds when it finishes without an exception and fails otherwise
 		- **Container**: Node contains one or more child nodes.
 More specific, a container may be:
-			- A **Sequence** node executes sequentially its child nodes until one of them fails
+			- A **Sequence** node, which executes sequentially its child nodes until one of them fails
-			- A **Selector** node executes sequentially its child nodes until one of them succeeds
+			- A **Selector** node, which executes sequentially its child nodes until one of them succeeds
-            - A **Parallel** node executes all of its child nodes in parallel, until max failures of max successes occur
+            - A **Parallel** node, which executes all of its child nodes in parallel, until max failures of max successes occur
 		- **Decorator**: Node that contains a single child node and shapes its result.
 More specific, a decorator may be:
-			- An **Inverter** node executes its child node and then reverses the success/failure result
+			- An **Inverter** node, which executes its child node and then reverses the success/failure result
-			- A **Success** node executes its child node then returns always Success
+			- A **Success** node, which executes its child node then returns always Success
-			- A **Failure** node executes its child node and then returns always Failure
+			- A **Failure** node, which executes its child node and then returns always Failure

 ## Examples